JuliaSymbolics/Metatheory.jl/ARCHITECTURE.md

   - `abstractanalysis.jl`: Definition of `AbstractAnalysis` interface
   - `analysis.jl`: Core algorithms for analyzing egraphs.
   - `extraction.jl`: Core algorithms for `ExtractionAnalysis`, extracting terms from egraphs.
   - `saturation.jl`: Core algorithm for equality saturation, rewriting on e-graphs.
+  - `saturation_search.jl`: Search phase of equality saturation.
+Uses multiple-dispatch on `Rule`s
-Search, application and instantiation of matching results.
+  - `saturation_apply.jl`: Write phase of equality saturation.
+Application and instantiation of `Patterns` from matching/search results.
   - `saturation_params.jl`: Definition of `SaturationParams` type, parameters for equality saturation
   - `saturation_report.jl`: Definition of the type for displaying equality saturation execution reports.
   - `equality.jl`: utility functions and macros to check equality of terms in egraphs.